Skip to content

 OpenSSL (libssl / libcrypto)

-The Sequre launcher auto-detects common OpenSSL paths on Linux.
+The Sequre launcher auto-detects common OpenSSL paths on Linux and macOS.
 If auto-detection fails, install OpenSSL and point to it manually:

 # Linux